memgonzales/artemis-art-app/README.md

 `androidx.test.ext:junit` | 1.1.3 | Eclipse Public License 1.0 <br/> Apache License 2.0
 `androidx.test.espresso:espresso-core` | 3.4.0 | Apache License 2.0
 `androidx.recyclerview:recyclerview` | 1.2.1 | Apache License 2.0

+*The descriptions are taken from their respective websites.*

 ## Built Using
 This project uses the following languages and technologies: